imp-erial/proposals/syntax/references.md

             static Child {
                 name: Abe
             }

+            static {
+                static Grandchild {
+                    name: this doesn't work with /
                 }
             }
         }
+    }
+}
 ```

 In order to descend, one can use this to select a known parent and use further substruct subscriptors to access those, such as in *nephew*, or use relative references described in the [Special references](#special-references) section.

+For the slash subscriptor, it only checks direct children of the current child, and doesn't go into nameless children.
+It also can't be used as the first element in a reference.

 ### Referencing dynamic data ###